A Company Benchmark of Packaged First Foods in Southeast Asia

 • In cases where product labels were missing nutrient content information, the products ‘failed’ the thresholds.

-CPCF labeling practices
+CPCF labelling practices

 Combined assessments of CPCF nutrient composition and labelling practices

-• A CPCF must meet all category-specific nutrient composition and labeling requirements combined to be considered suitable to be promoted for older infants and young children between six months and three years of age.
+• A CPCF must meet all category-specific nutrient composition and labelling requirements combined to be considered suitable to be promoted for older infants and young children between six months and three years of age.

 None of the companies’ CPCF products ‘passed’ all requirements of the adapted NPM for CPCF.